formsandflows/PACo/PACoCo.md

 ## Functionalities

-This section gives a high-level overview of the functionalities of PACoCo:
+This section gives a high-level overview of the functionalities in the companion canvas app PACoCo:

 - When a user starts PACoCo, the code in the button "btn_Start" is executed.
 It contains code that needs to be run only once per app start.
 - Then, the user is navigated to the screen "Home Screen".